pearlshah1011/2-link-Manipulator-System-Thinking/README.md

-# Proportional-Integral-Derivative (PID) Controller for 2-Link Robotic Manipulator
+# Proportional-Integral-Derivative Controller for 2-Link Robotic Manipulator

 ## Abstract
-This paper proposes and analyzes a Proportional-Integral-Derivative (PID) controller for a classic 2-link robotic manipulator.
-Initially, we present the equations of motion for the two-link robotic manipulator.
-The primary focus is on controlling the robot manipulator to achieve the desired position using the computed torque control method.
-Control simulations are conducted using MATLAB, and various computer simulations are employed to evaluate the controller's performance.
-Specifically, simulations are performed under Proportional-Derivative (PD), Proportional-Integral (PI), and PID control with different sets of control gains (kp, ki, kd).
-The findings and analysis are verified through simulations using MATLAB's SIMULINK.
-Additionally, the pros and cons of different control models are discussed.
+This project delves into the implementation and examination of a Proportional-Integral-Derivative (PID) controller for a traditional 2-link robotic manipulator.
+It begins by outlining the equations governing the motion of the two-link robotic arm.
+The primary objective is to regulate the manipulator's movements to reach a specified position through computed torque control.
+MATLAB is utilized for control simulations, where the performance of the controller is assessed through various computer simulations.
+These simulations encompass Proportional-Derivative (PD), Proportional-Integral (PI), and PID control methods employing different sets of control parameters (kp, ki, kd).
+The efficacy of the controller is validated through MATLAB's SIMULINK.
+Furthermore, the strengths and limitations of each control model are scrutinized and discussed in detail.

 ## Contents
-- Equations of Motion: Mathematical equations describing the dynamics of the 2-link robotic manipulator.
+- Dynamics Formulation: Mathematical expressions delineating the dynamic behavior of the 2-link robotic arm, elucidating how its movements are governed.
-- PID Controller Design: Implementation of the PID controller for controlling the manipulator's position.
+- PID Controller Implementation: Application of the PID controller to regulate the position of the robotic manipulator, outlining the process of integrating proportional, integral, and derivative control components.
-- Simulation Setup: Detailed instructions on how to conduct simulations using MATLAB and SIMULINK.
+- Simulation Configuration: Elaborate guidelines on setting up simulations in MATLAB and SIMULINK, offering step-by-step instructions for executing the experiments.
-- Results and Analysis: Discussion of simulation results and analysis of controller performance under different control models.
+- Findings and Interpretations: Examination of simulation outcomes and assessment of controller efficacy across different control paradigms, accompanied by insightful analysis.
-- Extensive Use of **SIMULINK**: Explanation of the significant role SIMULINK plays in visualizing and analyzing the simulated system.
+- Prominent Utilization of SIMULINK: Emphasis on the pivotal role played by SIMULINK in visualizing and scrutinizing the simulated system, highlighting its significance in the study.
-- Conclusion: Summary of findings and insights gained from the study.
+- Concluding Remarks: Summarization of key discoveries and perspectives gleaned from the investigation, encapsulating the implications of the study's outcomes.

-## Instructions for Simulations
-1. Run the provided MATLAB scripts for PID controller design and simulation setup.
-2. Adjust control gains (kp, ki, kd) as necessary to observe the effects on controller performance.
-3. Utilize SIMULINK to visualize the simulated system and observe real-time responses.
-4. Analyze the results and compare the performance of PD, PI, and PID control strategies.

 ## Pros and Cons of Different Control Models
 - **PID Controller:**